rjsears/Pool_Fill_Control/README.md

 <br>

 V3.5.0 (2019-02-16)
+- Renamed project files _db.py to identify new database functionality.
 - Rewrote code to remove reading system status and other information from flat files - now using MySQL instead.
 This solved an occasional error where I would get a file lock problem on the flat file causing the system to crash.
 - Removed all database functions from main code and created a use_database.py function to manage database calls systemwide.
 - Reworked code that tracks how many gallons of water have been added to the pool to fix an error in water tracking.
 See reset_gallon_stop_meter().